This program is designed for students with different levels of Spanish fluency.

 Each student should bring with them a stethoscope, a lab jacket and a pair of any color scrubs.

-During the first week, the students will have the standard 3-hour program in the morning and two hours of medical terminology and medical activities in the afternoon for a total of 25 hours of Spanish classes per week.
+During the first week, groups of two or more will have the standard 3-hour program in the morning and two hours of medical terminology and medical activities in the afternoon for a total of 25 hours of Spanish classes per week.
 After the first week, the students will have 3 hour Language Program in the morning and, in the afternoon we will coordinate activities such as visiting, interviews, assisting in the hospital, clinics, nursing home, Red Cross.
 Thes activities will take a minimum of 2 hours in the afternoon, every day.
+Students without a group can enroll individually, but the program consists of 2 hours of Spanish and one hour of medical terminology for a total of 15 hours a week.
+These students can start volunteer work the first week of their level of Spanish allows them to interact with the staff at the different volunteeer sites.

-Spanish Classes are from Monday to Friday, from 8:00 am to 11:00 pm, with a 15-minute break at 10:00 a.m.
-In the afternoon classes will be from 1.30 p.m to 3.30 p.m .
+Spanish Classes are from Monday to Friday, from 8:00 am to 11:00 pm, with a 15-minute break at 10:00 am.
+In the afternoon classes will be from 1.30 pm to 3.30 pm .
+Individual clases are from 8 am to 11am.
 If a student or group of students needs to complete more hours with this program, we can make arrangements with that student or group individually.

 Cost of the Program.